alexanderrich/exploration_consumption/doc/journal/paper.md

 @Sang2011].

-These experimental studies raise the question of why under-exploration appears more widespread in the field, but not in the lab.
+These experimental studies raise the question of why under-exploration appears more widespread outside the lab, but not in the lab.
 One possibility is that both forms of deviation from optimality are in fact prevalent, though perhaps in different settings, and that the seemingly general bias toward under-exploration is illusory.
 An alternative is that there are some important aspects of real-world